-Eye Examinations and Visual Screening
+Eye Exams and Visual Screening

-When are eye examinations necessary?
+When are eye exams necessary?

 The American Academy of Ophthalmology, the American Optometric Association, and the American Academy of Pediatrics have recommended the following screening stages: